anandthakker/anandthakker.github.io/contents/notes/2015-09-22-mapbox-gl-setfilter.md

 These are just the simplest examples of the data-rich, interactive maps enabled by Mapbox GL JS.
-To take this stuff a bit further, check out Justin Miller's [Anatomy of a travel map](http://justinmiller.io/posts/2015/01/20/anatomy-of-a-travel-map/), which walks through a slightly more complex application of these techniques, and also nicely explains how to create and upload your own vector tile data.
+To take this stuff a bit further, check out Justin Miller's [Anatomy of a travel map](http://justinmiller.io/posts/2015/01/20/anatomy-of-a-travel-map/), which walks through a more complete (and complex) application of these techniques, and also nicely explains how to create and upload your own vector tile data.

 [1]: https://www.mapbox.com/mapbox-gl-js/api/